 From aradotso-trending-skills-37

-Provides structured tutorials, templates, Mermaid diagrams, and learning path for Claude Code features: slash commands, memory, skills, subagents, MCP, hooks, plugins, checkpoints, CLI.
+Provides structured tutorials and templates for Claude Code features: slash commands, memory, hooks, subagents, MCP, skills, plugins, checkpoints, and CLI.

 ```markdown